 - For minimal sanding, rent a vibrating floor sander or floor disk sander.
 If you need deeper sanding, rent a drum sander.

 - Be sure to remove quarter-round with a flat pry bar before sanding.
-Baseboards usually do not have to be removed, and in fact damage may result if you try to remove baseboards.
+Baseboards usually do not have to be removed, and damage may result if you try to remove baseboards.

-- It is easy to cause irreparable damage to your floor with a drum sander so be careful.
+- It's easy to cause irreparable damage to your floor with a drum sander so be careful.
 Never let any sander rest in place while running; always keep them moving.
 Always start with coarser sandpaper, working down to finer grits.

 - Thoroughly clean the floor with a broom, followed up by two thorough damp mops.